coding-to-music/thin-gbfs-world-bike-shares-material-d3-react-leaflet/README.md

 # 🚀 A thin and low-network-use mobile web app for many common bike sharing systems. 🚀

+Lot of python, I did not try to get it to work, install errors.

 https://github.com/coding-to-music/thin-gbfs-world-bike-shares-material-d3-react-leaflet

 From / By James Yuzawa https://github.com/yuzawa-san